xrehpicx/flakes/README.md

 ### Using Surface Utilities

-The `surfacectl` utility is installed for command-line management of Surface device features.
+If available, the `surfacectl` utility is installed for command-line management of Surface device features.
 The `raj` user has been added to the `input` group for access to required devices.

-You can use surfacectl to manage various Surface features:
+You can use surfacectl (if installed) to manage various Surface features:

 ```bash
 # Show device information